amodmulay/staxmpa/README.md

 ### Architecture Diagram

 The application follows a component-based architecture where the main page (`RadarPage`) acts as a central controller, managing state and passing data and functions down to child presentational components.
-The controls are consolidated into a sidebar for a cleaner UI.
+The controls are consolidated into a sidebar on desktop and a slide-out sheet on mobile.

 ```mermaid
 graph TD